Buildings Summary

 Building codes are a foundational policy that ensures energy efficiency is integrated into all new buildings statewide.
 If energy efficiency is not incorporated at the time of construction, the new building stock represents a “lost opportunity” for energy savings because it is difficult and expensive to install efficient measures and equipment after construction is completed.
 Mandatory building energy codes are one way to target energy efficiency by requiring a minimum level of energy efficiency for all new residential and commercial buildings in a state.
 Enforcing compliance with building codes can be difficult and costly, but a concerted effort to fund and train code officials has the potential to generate significant energy savings for a state, helping consumers to save money on their energy bills and thereby making businesses more viable and homes more affordable.

-Alabama has mandatory building codes for both residential and commercial buildings, although local jurisdictions may adopt more stringent codes.
+Alabama has mandatory building codes for both residential and commercial buildings, and a May 2024 bill bans more stringent local energy codes.
 The state's residential code references to the 2015 IECC, however, state-specific amendments weaken it significantly.
 The state's commercial code references ASHRAE 90.1-2013.
 Alabama has completed limited code compliance activities.
-The AERC Board is preparing to begin consideration of the 2018 IECC and ASHRAE 90.1-2016.

 Building energy codes apply to state-financed residential buildings, but not other new construction.
 Alaska has made several efforts to ensure code compliance, including establishment of a stakeholder advisory group and completion of a gap analysis.